SergeyPostnikov/book_library/README.md

 This Python script downloads books and their covers from the [Tululu.org](http://tululu.org/) website, a collection of books in Russian without registration.

-The script allows to download books within a specific range of ids or for a single book by providing its id.
+The script allows to download books within a specific range of ids or for a single book by providing its id or category.

 The books are downloaded in a plain text format and saved in the "books" directory.
 The covers are downloaded in JPG format and saved in the "images" directory.